cockroachdb/pebble/docs/rocksdb.md

 flush routine, adding those bytes to the size of the level 0 sstables, then seeing how many bytes exceed the target number of bytes for the level 0 sstables.
-We multiply the number of bytes exceeded by the the level ratio and add that number to the compaction debt estimate.
+We multiply the number of bytes exceeded by the level ratio and add that number to the compaction debt estimate.
 We repeat this process until the final level, which gives us a final compaction debt estimate for the entire LSM tree.